TedTschopp/tedt.org/_posts/Drafts/2023-09-10-What-Makes-the-Human.md

 - **The Time Weaver:** The Time Weaver has the ability to manipulate time itself.
 They can slow down, speed up, or even rewind time in localized areas.
 This mastery over time grants them a unique advantage in both combat and problem-solving scenarios.
 - **The Planar Gatekeeper:** The Planar Gatekeeper can open portals to other realms, allowing them to summon creatures from different planes of existence or travel vast distances in an instant.
 Their command over planar energies makes them formidable and unpredictable foes.

-These Ethereal Caster archetypes bring a sense of wonder and mystique, as they explore the depths of arcane knowledge and wield powers that transcend the ordinary boundaries of reality.
+These Arcane Caster archetypes bring a sense of wonder and mystique, as they explore the depths of arcane knowledge and wield powers that transcend the ordinary boundaries of reality.
 Their unique abilities and intricate backgrounds make them fascinating characters to encounter in any storytelling setting.

-##### Unique Ethereal Magical Spells
+##### Unique Arcane Magical Spells

 - **Astral Projection:** Project your consciousness into the astral plane, allowing you to traverse great distances and explore other realms.
 This spell grants you access to hidden knowledge and the ability to interact with spirits and entities beyond the physical realm.
 - **Ethereal Veil:** Conceal yourself and others in an ethereal shroud, rendering you nearly invisible to the naked eye and most forms of magical detection.
 This spell allows you to move undetected and avoid unwanted attention.